andrijapanicsb/packer/website/source/docs/builders/vagrant.html.md

 The Vagrant builder is intended for building new boxes from already-existing boxes.
 Your source should be a URL or path to a .box file or a Vagrant Cloud box name such as `hashicorp/precise64`.
-This builder is not currently intended to work with an already-set-up Vagrant environment.

 Packer will not install vagrant, nor will it install the underlying virtualization platforms or extra providers; We expect when you run this